Alien Higgs 10 (H10) Review: The New Value King of UHF RFID?

 Introduction: The Successor to the Higgs Throne

-• Read sensitivity measures -21.5 dBm.
+• Read sensitivity reaches -21.5 dBm.

-• Write sensitivity measures -19 dBm.
+• Write sensitivity reaches -19 dBm.

 • Sentinel Memory protects data integrity for 50 years.

-• Write endurance reaches 200,000 cycles.
+• Write endurance lasts up to 200,000 cycles.

-• Memory includes a 96-bit EPC and 32-bit user memory
+• Memory includes a 96-bit EPC and 32-bit user memory.

-Performance Specifications: Is the H10 Actually Good?
+Performance Specs: Is the H10 Really Good?

-Head-to-Head: H10 vs. Impinj M700 & NXP UCODE 9
+Direct Comparison: H10 vs. Impinj M700 & NXP UCODE 9

 H10 vs. Impinj M730 and M750

-Price Analysis: Is the Higgs 10 Cheap?
+Price Analysis: Is the Higgs 10 Affordable?

 • Reliability: Sentinel Memory protects data for 50 years.

-Premium chips
+High-end chips

 Conclusion: Who Should Use the H10?